Archanciel/audio_download_extract/README.md

 # youtube_audio_downloader

 ## Status
-In development
+In development.

 ## Purpose
-This Python utility automates the download of Youtube videos, extract the audio from them - if specified selecting audio parts or suppressing audio portions - and then shares the audio through mail or through WhatsApp.
+This Python utility automates the download and audio track extraction of Youtube videos.
+It is used mainly on conference or interview videos to select the most significant parts.

+It is possible to specify which audio parts must be extracted or/and which audio parts must be suppressed.

+Then the extracted audio files can be shared by email or through WhatsApp.

 ## How it works
 For the videos to be downloaded and converted to audio, they must be added to